-(1) Restraining the defendant from following, harassing, telephoning, contacting or otherwise communicating with the victim.
+- (1) Restraining the defendant from following, harassing, telephoning, contacting or otherwise communicating with the victim.
 The order shall contain a statement that, if the order is violated, the violation may constitute stalking as defined in K.S.A.
 2017 Supp.
 21-5427, and amendments thereto, and violation of a protective order as defined in K.S.A.
 2017 Supp.
-21-5924, and amendments thereto.

-(2) Restraining the defendant from abusing, molesting or interfering with the privacy rights of the victim.
+21-5924, and amendments thereto. - (2) Restraining the defendant from abusing, molesting or interfering with the privacy rights of the victim.
 The order shall contain a statement that, if the order is violated, the violation may constitute stalking as defined in K.S.A.
 2017 Supp.
 21-5427, and amendments thereto, assault as defined in K.S.A.
 2017 Supp.
 21-5412(a), and amendments thereto, battery as defined in K.S.A.
 2017 Supp.
 21-5413(a), and amendments thereto, and violation of a protective order as defined in K.S.A.
 2017 Supp.
-21-5924, and amendments thereto.

-(3) Restraining the defendant from entering upon or in the victim's residence or the immediate vicinity thereof.
+21-5924, and amendments thereto. - (3) Restraining the defendant from entering upon or in the victim's residence or the immediate vicinity thereof.
 The order shall contain a statement that, if the order is violated, the violation shall constitute criminal trespass as defined in K.S.A.
 2017 Supp.
 21-5808(a)(1)(C), and amendments thereto, and violation of a protective order as defined in K.S.A.
 2017 Supp.
-21-5924, and amendments thereto.

-(4) Restraining the defendant from committing or attempting to commit a sexual assault upon the victim.
+21-5924, and amendments thereto. - (4) Restraining the defendant from committing or attempting to commit a sexual assault upon the victim.
 The order shall contain a statement that, if the order is violated, the violation shall constitute violation of a protective order as defined in K.S.A.
 2017 Supp.
 21-5924, and amendments thereto.
-The order shall also contain a statement that, if the order is violated, the violation may constitute a sex offense under article 55 of chapter 21 of the Kansas Statutes Annotated, and amendments thereto, and the accused may be prosecuted, convicted of and punished for such sex offense.

-(5) Restraining the defendant from following, harassing, telephoning, contacting, recruiting, harboring, transporting, or committing or attempting to commit human trafficking upon the human trafficking victim, or otherwise communicating with the human trafficking victim.
+The order shall also contain a statement that, if the order is violated, the violation may constitute a sex offense under article 55 of chapter 21 of the Kansas Statutes Annotated, and amendments thereto, and the accused may be prosecuted, convicted of and punished for such sex offense. - (5) Restraining the defendant from following, harassing, telephoning, contacting, recruiting, harboring, transporting, or committing or attempting to commit human trafficking upon the human trafficking victim, or otherwise communicating with the human trafficking victim.
 The order shall contain a statement that, if the order is violated, the violation shall constitute violation of a protective order as defined in K.S.A.
 2017 Supp.
 21-5924, and amendments thereto.
-The order shall also contain a statement that, if the order is violated, the violation may constitute an offense under chapter 21 of the Kansas Statutes Annotated, and amendments thereto, and the accused may be prosecuted, convicted of and punished for such offense.

-(6) Any other order deemed necessary by the court to carry out the provisions of this act.
+The order shall also contain a statement that, if the order is violated, the violation may constitute an offense under chapter 21 of the Kansas Statutes Annotated, and amendments thereto, and the accused may be prosecuted, convicted of and punished for such offense. - (6) Any other order deemed necessary by the court to carry out the provisions of this act.

+Pursuant to Kan.
+Stat.
+Ann. § 60-31a06(a) (Orders; time periods; extension of orders; amendments; costs),

-filing a verified petition with any district judge or with the clerk of the court alleging acts committed by an individual that are alleged to constitute human trafficking: (1) A parent of the minor child; (2) an adult residing with the minor child; (3) the child's court-appointed legal custodian or court-appointed legal guardian; (4) a county or district attorney; or (5) the attorney general.
+(c) The following persons may seek relief for a minor child who is alleged to be a human trafficking victim under the protection from stalking, sexual assault or human trafficking act on behalf of the minor child by filing a verified petition with any district judge or with the clerk of the court alleging acts committed by an individual that are alleged to constitute human trafficking: (1) A parent of the minor child; (2) an adult residing with the minor child; (3) the child's court-appointed legal custodian or court-appointed legal guardian; (4) a county or district attorney; or (5) the attorney general.